 The physician/surgeon has the primary responsibility for verification of the patient, surgical site, and procedure to be performed.
-Patients requiring a procedure or surgical intervention will be identified by an ID with the patient's name and a second identifier as chosen by the hospital.
-The Hospital policy on "Universal Protocol" shall be followed.
+Patients requiring a procedure or surgical intervention will be identified by an ID with the patient's name and a second identifier as chosen by the Hospital.
+The Hospital policy on verification of correct patient, site and procedure shall be followed.